Grab vs. Bolt: Which Rideshare App is Cheaper in Pattaya?

 The Verdict

 Bolt is the consistently cheaper choice for cars and motorbikes in Pattaya, ideal for cost-conscious visitors—especially with new-user perks making initial rides a bargain.
 Keep both apps installed: Grab’s wider fleet and reliability make it a reliable alternative when Bolt falls short on options or drivers.
+For even more savings, check out our full guide to Grab and Bolt app hacks.
+You might also enjoy our guide to troubleshooting common Grab and Bolt problems.

 Be sure to check out our article “10 Essential Travel Apps for Pattaya” for more must have apps to download for your trip to Thailand.
 And learn other options for getting from Bangkok Airport (BKK) to Pattaya.